Maron09/LoggingMiddiware/README.md

 )

 func main() {
+    // Create a new ServeMux
     mux := http.NewServeMux()

-    // Register your routes
+    // Define a simple handler
     mux.HandleFunc("/hello", func(w http.ResponseWriter, r *http.Request) {
         w.Write([]byte("Hello, World!"))
     })

-    // Wrap the mux router with the logging middleware loggedMux := logmiddleware.LoggingMiddleware(mux)
+    // Wrap the ServeMux with the logging middleware loggedMux := logmiddleware.LoggingMiddleware(mux)

-    // Start the server
+    // Start the HTTP server
     http.ListenAndServe(":8080", loggedMux)
 }

-Example with gorilla/mux
+Using with gorilla/mux

-You can also use logmiddleware with gorilla/mux or any other router:
+You can also use this logging middleware with the gorilla/mux router:

-go

 package main